ps-developers-sandbox/GitHubFundamentals/01_01_GitHub-Fundamentals.md

 ## 📖 Markdown

 Explore the posibilities of [GitHub-flavored markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 You can find many examples [here](https://github.com/wulfland/AccelerateDevOps/blob/main/docs/about-markdown.md?plain=1) and [how they get rendered](https://github.com/wulfland/AccelerateDevOps/blob/main/docs/about-markdown.md)

+## Summary

+In this part you've learned how to navigate GitHub, use keyboard shorcuts and search, and you've learned about GitHub Mobile and Markdown.
+You can now continue with [Part 1.2 - Collaborate on ideas](01_02_Collaborate-on-ideas.md).